 When choosing what zinnia seed heads to cut, any that still have some color are not going to be dry enough, so skip over them.
 You want to cut the flower heads that are completely dry and start to crumble in your hand.
 Some might have even lost all of their petals.
 To ensure that you get the best flowers pick plants that were good performers and free of disease (ie powdery mildew).

 Just a reminder, you want the flower heads (which contain all the seeds) to completely dry on the plant.
 If they are not left to dry on the plant the seeds will be immature and will likely not germinate when planted.

-I want to mention that when you are taking your flowers apart and you’re harvesting the seeds if keeping the variety separated is really important to you make sure that you are using different drying racks and make sure that you are labeling everything so you don’t get anything mixed up.
+I want to mention that when you are taking your flowers apart and you’re harvesting the seeds if keeping the variety of zinnias separated is really important to you make sure that you are using different drying racks and make sure that you are labeling everything so you don’t get anything mixed up.
 The seeds are going to look very much alike.

 We really don’t care if they’re all mixed up.
 I love experimenting and I love seeing what grows from the seeds, So I put everything on the same tray.
 That being said I love trying new varieties of really anything so let me know your favorite zinnia variety.
 Send me a DM on Instagram or comment below.

 After letting your Zinnia seeds dry on a mesh rack for about a week, go through and pick out all of the seeds, placing them on the paper towel.
 Let them sit for another day or two.
 We want to make sure they are DRY before we put them away.

 Once the seeds are completely dry, put them in their envelope and store them for winter.
 I love making paper seed envelopes.
 I print them, cut them out, and tape them.
 You can get them for FREE as part of our simple farmhouse living resource library.

 You can also use paper bags but I do not suggest plastic bags because they can trap moisture and cause your seeds to mold.